ibm-cloud-docs/vpc/vsi_is_provisioning_scripts.md

 {: #user-data-examples-for-linux}

 ### Adding a user and SSH key
-The following cloud-init example shows how a Linux&reg; user can add a user and provide the user with an authorized SSH key.
+The following cloud-init example shows how a Linux user can add a user and provide the user with an authorized SSH key.
 The **Name** field has the public key that is added to `~/.ssh/authorized_keys`.

 <pre class="codeblock"><code class="hljs">#cloud-config